RighteousPrince/AI_Sovereignty_Notes.md/README.md

-# On Sovereign Intelligence
+# AI Sovereignty Notes

-An exploration into open-source AI systems and the political power it wields.
+An exploration into open-source AI systems and the political power they wield.

 This repository contains philosophical reflections and rhetorical frameworks for understanding the future of intelligence; beyond corporate entities and nation-states.